SSylvain1989/blockchain-developer-bootcamp-final-project/readme.md

 ## Project description

-Your a the teacher of a class ,
+Your a the teacher of a class , you will add your students and grade their job .

 ## Simple workflow